thejesusyung/balance_check/README.md

 ```

 Upload the two workbooks, provide the API key if desired and press
 **Reconcile**.
-The app first compares the total debit of the left workbook with
+The app first compares totals in both directions: debit from the
+left versus credit from the right and credit from the left versus debit from the
-the total credit of the right.
-If they match a short confirmation is returned,
+right.
+If both pairs of totals match a short confirmation is returned, otherwise
-otherwise a detailed reconciliation is performed.
-In both cases the app offers
+a detailed reconciliation is performed.
+In both cases the app offers downloads
-downloads for the coloured Excel files and a text report.
+for the coloured Excel files and a text report.

 ## Development